-- Fancy shoes for weddings and other formal occasions (one pair)
+- Fancy shoes for weddings and other formal occasions (1 pair)

-- Sandals that are comfortable and look decent (people here will not appreciate Chaco’s or Teva’s, but if you love them, bring them!)
+- Sandals that are comfortable and look decent (people here may scoff at Chaco’s or Teva’s, but if you love them, bring them!)

-- Work shoes: For women here that means heels, but don’t overlook the fact that you will be walking a lot in them.
+- Work shoes: For women here that means heels, but don’t overlook the fact that you will be walking countless miles in them.
 My walk to work is 25 minutes each way, so I wear nice-looking shoes with just a small heel.

 - Slippers: You can buy these here, but just know that you will be REQUIRED to wear slippers inside at all times.